-Texas Tech University Health Sciences Center School of Medicine invites applications from qualified residents of the state of Texas and the adjacent counties of eastern New Mexico and southwestern Oklahoma that comprise the service area of the Health Sciences Center.
-Out-of-state residents will be considered on an individual basis.
-Only 10% of the class can be from out of state, so an applicant should have competitive academic credentials to apply.
+Texas Tech University Health Sciences Center School of Medicine invites applications from qualified residents of the state of Texas and across the country.
+Only 10% of the class can be from out of state.
 It is the goal of TTUHSC School of Medicine to accept only those students who are guaranteed to complete the full four years of the curriculum based on citizenship or permanent resident status.
 Therefore, only applicants who are permanent U.S. residents or U.S. citizens will be considered for interview and admission.
 One hundred eighty students are selected for each entering class.
-This total includes all dual degree, early acceptance, early decision, special, or assured admission program.
+This total includes all dual degree, early acceptance, early decision, special, or assured admission programs.
 The Admissions Committee carefully examines each application for the personal qualities and proven academic ability to determine potential as an effective and competent physician.
 If all other qualifications are equal, some consideration may be given to individuals with ties to the West Texas region.
 While evidence of high intellectual ability and a strong record of scholastic achievement are vital for success in the study of medicine, the Admissions Committee recognizes as essential the qualities of compassion, motivation, maturity, personal integrity, and the ability to communicate effectively as traits of the consummate physician.
 Letters of evaluation from pre-professional advisors and/or physicians are also considered, and the ability to balance academic achievement with extracurricular and/or work activities is examined.
 Those applicants who possess both the cognitive and non-cognitive traits that indicate likelihood of academic and professional success are invited for personal interview.
 There is no discrimination on the basis of race, color, religion, age, sex, national origin, disability or veteran status.
 In 1997, legislation established that evidence of a financially or educationally disadvantaged background of an applicant may be considered in the total evaluation of the application.

 At Texas Tech University Health Sciences Center School of Medicine, the Admissions Committee considers all experiences, attributes and metrics in the application process.
-TTUHCS School of Medicine follows the AAMC EAM model.
+TTUHCS School of Medicine follows the AAMC EAM model and Holistic Review Process.